Long Term Planning, Education, Schooling, College, and Connect The Thoughts

 Connect The Thoughts

-SOME.
+in Upper School.
 He/she finishes at age 16.
 What to do?
-College?

-Well, MY OPINION, college/University is GREAT for having a
+, college/University is great for having a social life, and

-social life, and is NECESSARY if you plan to do something
+is necessary if you plan to do something which requires a

-"Astro-Botanist".
-(He is also a professional actor and a
+(He is also a professional actor and a brilliant writer,

 departed wife, who had a Masters in music and voice from